YuliyaValova/DataEngineer_ScalaPractice/README.md

 ```

 ### Using sbt
-Go to the project folder and write this commands to start sbt, reload and package project into jar.
+Go to the project folder and write this commands consistently to start sbt, to reload and to package project into jar.
 ```sh
 sbt
 ```